Iakovos Kambanellis: Biography

 Born 2 December 1921 in Hora on the island of Naxos, the sixth of nine children of Stefanos Kampanellis, an experienced pharmacist, and Aikaterini Laskari.
 His father came from Chios, while his mother came from an old noble family in Istanbul.
 Iakovos Kambanellis appeared as one of the most prominent Greek playwrights of the 20th century and he is considered to be the father of modern Greek theater.
 As a survivor of the Mauthausen-Gusen concentration camp, he wrote the lyrics of the "Mauthausen Trilogy" with music by Mikis Theodorakis.
 He has also written a memoir known as Mauthausen describing his experiences from the concentration camp.
 He wrote the scripts of at least 12 films and he directed three of them.
 In addition, he is well known as a lyricist, having written the lyrics for more than 100 songs.
 He was a member of the board of the Cultural Foundation of the National Bank of Greece (MIET – Morfotiko Idryma Ethnikis Trapezis), along with some of the most prominent Greek artists.
-From 1981-87, he was Director of the Radio section of the Greek National Broadcasting Company (E.R.T.).
+From 1981 to 1987, he was Director of the Radio section of the Greek National Broadcasting Company (E.R.T.).
 In 2000 he was elected member of the Academy of Athens.
 The same year he was awarded the medal of the Order of Phoenix by the President of the Greek Republic.